 #11: Instant Pot Sweet Potatoes

-The Instant Pot is incredible for steaming sweet potatoes, because they otherwise take over an hour sometimes in the oven!
+The Instant Pot is incredible for steaming sweet potatoes because often, they otherwise take over an hour in the oven!
 No one has time for that!

-Stack a couple whole or chopped up sweet potatoes and place them in the steamer basket, and cook for about 10-30 minutes, depending on the size.
+Stack a couple whole or chopped sweet potatoes and place them in the steamer basket, then cook for about 10-30 minutes, depending on the size.

 I always err on the generous side with sweet potatoes and add a couple minutes because having undercooked food in the Instant Pot is THE WORST.